Fanatics North Carolina promo code: Bet $100, get $100 in bonus bets each day for 10 days | Goal.com US

 How to claim the Fanatics promo code

-The Fanatics bonus bet offers are available to new customers, and you can sign up and claim by following these easy steps:
+The Fanatics bonus is available to new customers, and you can sign up by following these simple steps:

 - Get the app

-Currently, Fanatics exclusively offers its service via a dedicated app and does not use a desktop site.
-This means you’ll need to download the Fanatics Sportsbook app.
+Fanatics does not currently have a desktop site, and instead uses a dedicated app.
+This means you’ll need to download the Fanatics Sportsbook app to play.

-To do this, simply head to either the Google Play Store or App Store, depending on your mobile device.
-Alternatively, go to the Fanatics website and scan the QR code.
+To do this, simply head to the Google Play Store or App Store, depending on your mobile device, to download and install the app.
+Alternatively, you can scan the QR code on the Fanatics website and be taken there.

 - Register an account

-You do not need a special Fanatics North Carolina promo code to redeem the bonus bet offers.
-Instead, you simply need to open an account.
+This offer doesn’t require a special Fanatics North Carolina promo code, all you need to do is register a new account.

-You can do this by tapping on the designated button when you open the app and providing all the necessary information.
-To finalize your account, it will need to be validated via email authentication.
+To do this tap the designated button when you launch the app and provide your details.
+To finalize your new account you will need to validate it via your email address.

 - Make a qualifying bet

 Your bet must be placed on a market with minimum odds of -200.
 For example, bets at -150 or +110 would qualify, but a bet on a market at -210 would not.
-Your first bet of the day is what qualifies and you don't need to enter a promo code.
+Your first bet of the day is what qualifies.

 - Get your winnings